 Room capacity and layout information is approximate and may be lower dependent upon additional furniture, layout and audio-visual needs.

 This room provides access to space and technology which enables users to engage in interactive, visual learning and design of digital projects in support of their research, coursework or personal interest.
 It is also designed to host programming such as public lectures, exhibits, workshops and other interactive showcases.

 |Theatre||Chairs - rows||60 guests|

 |Reception||6 - 7 cocktail tables||80 guests|

 The Library’s Maker Studio provides access to space, technologies, tools and supports to enable users to engage in collaborative hands-on tactile learning, creation and design of physical and digital projects for teaching, learning, scholarship and personal interest.
 The space is designed to host individuals and small classes as well as specialized presentations such as public lectures, workshops and other learning opportunities which align with and complement Library and University programming and initiatives.
-The Maker Studio is currently in a temporary location where space is limited; a greatly expanded space is coming soon.

 The Library’s two computer lab classrooms provide space and technology for Library instruction and programming including teaching and workshops requiring a computer lab setting.
 During weekdays, the classrooms are reserved for Library instructional activities and programming; when not booked, they are open computer lab spaces.